Akhile-fanny/Akhile-fanny/README.md

 - 👋 Hi there, I’m @Akhile-fanny
-- I am a Google certified data analyst.
+- I am a Google certified Data Analyst.
 Skilled in Excel, SQL, Microsoft Power BI  and R
 - 📫 connect with me on https://www.linkedin.com/in/fanny-akhile

 <!---